Poisonlocket/Poisonlocket/README.md

 Hi 👋 My name is Lori / Poisonlocket
 ====================================

-Software Engineer / Fullstack Developer
+Software Engineer / Fullstack Developer / IT-Student
 ---------------------------------------

 I've been Coding for close to half a decade now